mifi/file2kodi/README.md

 # file2kodi
-Send a local file on Kodi/XBMC.
-The script works by setting up a web server sharing the specified file, then sending a command to Kodi to play the file on this server.
+Play a local file on Kodi/XBMC.
+Send video/music etc The script works by setting up a web server sharing the specified file, then sending a command to Kodi to play the file on this server.

 # Installation